grayleonard/termwallet/README.md

 Maven
 Java 1.6 (bitcoinj requirement)

+To change from testnet to mainnet, open Constants.java and change `params` to `MainNetParams.get()`.

 Compile with `mvn package appassembler:assemble`.

 To install, move 'termwallet' and the 'target' folder to /usr/local/bin (or your folder of preference).